 The Temple of Luxor was the center of the most important festival, the festival of Opet.
 Built largely by Amenhotep III and Rameses II, the temple's purpose was as a setting for the rituals of the festival.
 The festival was to reconcile the human aspect of the ruler with the divine office.
 Lunch will be served in a local restaurant in Luxor.
-On the Evening you can enjoy An Optional Tour Sound and Light Show at Karnak: The show starts with a historical introduction covering the birth of the great city of Thebes and erection of the Karnak Temple.
+In the Evening you can enjoy An Optional Tour Sound and Light Show at Karnak: The show starts with a historical introduction covering the birth of the great city of Thebes and the erection of the Karnak.
+Temple.
 The show narrates the glorious achievements of some great Pharaohs as you listen to a magnificent and poetic description of the artistic treasures and great legacy which the Karnak temple encloses.
-Overnight at Nile Palace Luxor Or Sonesta St George

-Breakfast at your hotel then you will be accompanied by your private tour guide and a private air-conditioned vehicle to visit: The Valley of Kings:
+Overnight at Nile Palace Luxor Or Sonesta St George Second Day: Day 2- The valley of the kings Breakfast at your hotel then you will be accompanied by your private tour guide and a private air-conditioned vehicle to visit: The Valley of Kings: